Scientist’s Survival Guide

 2. Goal-driven.
 Develop a vision of some new AI capabilities you’d like to achieve, and solve problems that bring you closer to that goal.
 (Below, I give a couple case studies from my own research, including the goal of using reinforcement learning for 3D humanoid locomotion.)
 In your experimentation, you test a variety of existing methods from the literature, and then you develop your own methods that improve on them.

 John links to some other articles on this theme.
-Richard Hamming, You and your research based off his work at Bell labs, voices some useful ideas on social engineering and genius and effort.
+Richard Hamming’s You and your research, based on his work at Bell Labs, offers some useful ideas about social engineering, genius, and effort.

 On this matter of drive Edison says, “Genius is 99% perspiration and 1% inspiration.”
 He may have been exaggerating, but the idea is that solid work, steadily applied, gets you surprisingly far.
 The steady application of effort with a little bit more work, intelligently applied is what does it.
 That’s the trouble; drive, misapplied, doesn’t get you anywhere.
 I’ve often wondered why so many of my good friends at Bell Labs who worked as hard or harder than I did, didn’t have so much to show for it.